-The position of the bottom left hand corner of the first character in the string, in dialog units.
-Set x to 2 for the same label position as DlgLabel ().
+- x, y The position of the bottom left hand corner of the first character in the string, in dialog units.
+Set x to 0 for the default label position (the same as DlgLabel()). - wide Normally, the width of the field is set based on text\$.
+This optional argument sets the width in dialog units.
+This allows you to replace the text with a longer string from a call-back function.